BIDS-collaborative/hackingmeasurement.github.io/_posts/2015-03-11-odk-update.md

  - TODO: Reach out for tentative project sources – ODK mailing list, mobsci, data on the mind, Mezuri
  - TODO: Collect materials – work with David Culler?
+  - related: talk to Shankari about e-Mission (Culler advisee and Mobile data collection enthusiast).

 ## Check in with Waylon with a specific focus on ODK